zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

 CNAME.
 It is, however, not permitted for a NS record to point at a name that has a CNAME, but that test is covered by Test Case [Delegation05].

-IP addresses for [Not In-Domain] name server names are not extracted with this Method.
+IP addresses for [Out-Of-Domain] name server names are not extracted with this Method.
 To get those use Method [Get-Del-NS-IPs] or Method [Get-Del-NS-Names-and-IPs].